massquantity/LibRecommender/doc/user_guide.md

 # User Guide

-The purpose of this guide is to illustrate some of the main features that LibRecommender provides.
+The purpose of this guide is to illustrate some main features that LibRecommender provides.
 Example usages are all listed in [`examples`](https://github.com/massquantity/LibRecommender/tree/master/examples) folder.

 This guide only demonstrates the data processing, feature engineering and model training parts.
 For how to serve a trained model in LibRecommender, see [Serving Guide](https://github.com/massquantity/LibRecommender/tree/master/doc/python_serving_guide.md) .